 4. Gift Experiences, Not Items

 By gifting experiences instead of tangible gifts, you’re cutting down on the need to wrap and go out and shop.
 Instead of purchasing a gift that has to be shipped, wrapped, and may end up getting thrown out at the end of its lifespan, an experience is a chance to spend time together and gift a memory that they’ll never forget.
-Everyone can try out this sustainability tips.
+Everyone can try out these sustainability tips and it is a great way to show someone you care about them and the environment at Christmas time.
+Did you get any great experience gifts last year?

 Some common experience gifts include sporting events, concerts, trips, tickets to museums or zoos, cooking lessons, and more.
 You can really get creative with this and tailor it to the receiver’s interests and hobbies.
 Experience gifting not only makes for a sustainable holiday season, but it also usually supports local, small businesses that may be struggling during this time!